loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 ### <u>Define and use an ingest pipeline that satisfies a given set of requirements, including the use of Painless to modify documents</u>

+#### Define and use an ingest pipeline that consists of a single processor

 REQUIRED SETUP:
 - no existing index named `dissected` in cluster
 - no existing ingest pipeline named `postgresql_logs_pipeline` in cluster